ese3500/final-project-byte-cyclle/README.md

 What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?

+Over 130,000 cyclists are injured every year in the United States.
+To mitigate the risks of sharing the road with vechiles oftentimes moving at higher speeds, we plan to make a device that increases cyclist safety by increasing visibility.
+Moreover, the device will be able to measure if the cyclists are slowing down or stopping and will activate brake lights to communicate these actions on the road.

 ### 3. Goals

 These are to help guide and direct your progress.